openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

         various other vendors.**

 Linus Torvalds released the seventh pre-release of Linux 2.6.39 on Monday night.
 He wrote:
-        So things have been pretty quiet, and unless something major comes up I believe that this will be the last -rc.
+        â€œSo things have been pretty quiet, and unless something major comes up I believe that this will be the last -rcâ€.
 If Torvalds sticks to his usual work patterns, then 2.6.39 could well be released early next week.

 As Linux 2.6.39 is approaching completion, the Kernel Log will conclude its "Coming in
-      2.6.39" mini series with a discussion of the advancements in terms of drivers “ including audio, graphics and multimedia hardware drivers.
+      2.6.39" mini series with a discussion of the advancements in terms of drivers â€“ including audio, graphics and multimedia hardware drivers.
 Part 1 of the mini series discussed the changes to the network drivers and infrastructure; part 2 was about the file system code as well as the storage drivers and infrastructure; and part 3 discussed the architecture code and general infrastructure. (...)

-
+â€

+â€œ

 [Rares
-        Aioanei: kernel weekly news “ 14.05.2011](http://schaiba.wordpress.com/2011/05/14/kernel-weekly-news-14-05-2011/)
+        Aioanei: kernel weekly news â€“ 14.05.2011](http://schaiba.wordpress.com/2011/05/14/kernel-weekly-news-14-05-2011/)

 This weeks Issue of Rares Aoianei's Kernel Weekly News.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Tips-and-Tricks.png)Tips and Tricksâ–²â–¼

 ### For Desktop Users

+â€œ

         [jun auza: 7 Nifty Tricks to Get the Most out of LibreOffice Writer](http://www.junauza.com/2011/05/7-nifty-tricks-to-get-most-out-of.html)